mcfly1885/unit-converter-js/README.md

 # Unit Converter
-A simple JavaScript application that converts unit measures.
+A simple JavaScript application that converts the units of measurement.

 ## How it works ⚙️